kushpanjabi/bc-technical/README.md

 ## App
 This is a full stack application with an API server created with Node/Express, and a front end built with React.

-Currently, you can search 4 fruits: Apple, Banana, Peach, Orange.
+Currently, you can search 5 fruits: Apple, Banana, Peach, Orange, and Jackfruit.

- That's it!